UW-GAC/primed-django/docs/collaborative_analysis.rst

 ======================================================================

 The ``collaborative_analysis`` app tracks workspaces created for cross-site collaborative analysis.
-The sharing strategy for these workspaces is different than the standard sharing strategy for PRIMED workspaces (see :ref:`primed_anvil`).
+The sharing strategy for these workspaces is different than the standard sharing strategy for most workspaces in PRIMED (see :ref:`primed_anvil`).

 Workspaces
 ------